Table of Contents

 For lunch, dinner and coffee, visit Cafebrería El Pendulo, the Polanco branch of Mexico City’s library cafe.

 However, the most famous restaurant in Polanco (and possibly the whole city) is Pujol.
 Voted one of Latin America’s best restaurants, chef Enrique Olver uses traditional Mexican ingredients in his imaginative modern dishes.
-You’ll need to shell out over $100 USD per head and book three months in advance but fans of fine dining will tell you it’s worth it!
+You’ll need to shell out $200 USD per head and book three months in advance but fans of fine dining will tell you it’s worth it!

 Day 5 Mexico City itinerary – Xochimilco